Lifshitz tails on the Bethe lattice: a combinatorial approach: Abstract

 \section{Abstract}

 The density of states of disordered hopping models generically exhibits an essential singularity around the edges of its support, known as a Lifshitz tail.
 We study this phenomenon on the Bethe lattice, i.e. for the large-size limit of random regular graphs, converging locally to the infinite regular tree, for both diagonal and off-diagonal disorder.
 The exponential growth of the volume and surface of balls on these lattices is an obstacle for the techniques used to characterize the Lifshitz tails in the finite-dimensional case.
-We circumvent this difficulty by computing bounds on the moments of the density of states.
+We circumvent this difficulty by computing bounds on the moments of the density of states, and by deriving their implications on the behavior of the integrated density of states.